-Chesapeake, Virginia — Joseph Sitta has joined Sumitomo Machinery Corporation of America (SMA) as vice-president of its Large Industrial Business Unit, which includes primary responsibility for the Paramax product line.
+Joseph Sitta has joined Sumitomo Machinery Corporation of America (SMA) as vice-president of its Large Industrial Business Unit, based in Chesapeake, Va., which includes primary responsibility for the Paramax product line.
 The line consists of industrial gearboxes in universal housings.

 Sitta is a veteran of the power transmission industry, having spent about 20 years with Illinois Tool Works, Regal Beloit Corporation and most recently, Flender Corporation.
 His work has included engineering management, applications engineering and sales.

 An active member of AGMA (American Gear Manufacturers Association) for 22 years, Sitta has served on several technical standards committees and is currently serving on the marketing council committee.
-He is preceded by his father, Stan Sitta, who served AGMA in 1982-1983 as president, establishing a legacy of large gear business leadership.
+He is preceded by his father, Stan Sitta, who served AGMA in 1982-1983 as president.

 Sumitomo Machinery Corporation of America (SMA) is a subsidiary of Sumitomo Heavy Industries Ltd. (SHI), one of the largest manufacturers of machinery in Japan.
-The company’s core strength lies with its Cyclo speed reducer which has proven itself in over 7 million installations worldwide.
-Designed for extraordinarily long life, the Cyclo.
+The company’s core strength lies with its Cyclo speed reducer, which has over seven million installations worldwide.

-The company’s Canadian operation, SM-Cyclo of Canada Ltd., is headquartered in Oakville, Ont., and can be reached at 905-469-1050.
-Assembly facilities are based in Oakville, St. Laurent, Que., and Delta, B.C.
+The company’s Canadian operation, SM-Cyclo of Canada Ltd., is headquartered in Oakville, Ont.
+Canadian assembly facilities are based in Oakville, St. Laurent, Que., and Delta, B.C.

 This summer, Sumitomo introduced an expansive line of new products, from sub-fractional gearmotors to highly specialized, heavy industrial gear reducers.
 For details, visit www.smcyclo.com.